This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 Impact of Omnibus

-During the preparation of the revised ESRS, EFRAG introduced several changes to promote compatibility with ISSB standards.
+As part of the revised ESRS, EFRAG has recommended several changes to promote compatibility with ISSB standards.
 These include emphasising that the ESRS is a “fair presentation” framework, aligning terminology for common provisions, and implementing certain ISSB reliefs, such as exemptions where reporting would result in undue cost or effort.

 The GRI has published an updated Q&A addressing the Omnibus process.
 The GRI notes that, while the Omnibus changes eliminate sector standards, entities may use relevant GRI Sector Standards to help comply with the ESRS.